johannes-mueller/test-cockpit.el/README.md

 ### python – pytest

+* `-l` run only the tests that failed in the last test

 Planned

-= `-l` run only the tests that failed in the last test
+* Discover markers

 ### rust – cargo